-A quorum, for the transaction of business, for any Membership meeting is 10 members, including at least two Officers.
+A quorum, for the transaction of business, for any Membership meeting is a majority of the members, including at least two Officers.
 A quorum for the transaction of business for any Board meeting is a majority of those Board members currently holding office.
 Committee meetings have no quorum requirement.

 Section 5.
 Notice

-Notice is sufficient if made by publication in the previous Newsletter or, in the alternative, by mailing or delivery to Addresses in the Neighborhood and posting at the Montlake Community Center and the Montlake Library.
+Notice is sufficient if made by publication online in the Montlake Flyer, in the previous Newsletter or, in the alternative, by mailing or delivery to Addresses in the Neighborhood and posting at the Montlake Community Center and the Montlake Library.
 Notice, unless otherwise indicated, must be given at least seven (7) days before any vote or action.